schematical/NProxy/README.md

 ` REQUEST: your_second_app.com:80 => localhost:3002 `

-I realize other non node tools exist for this purpos but screw it I wanted to add in [forever](https://github.com/nodejitsu/forever) and some other fun.
+I realize other non node tools exist for this purpose but screw it I wanted to add in [forever](https://github.com/nodejitsu/forever) and some other fun.

 ##Installing: